 - add the caster sugar and whisk until the mixture turns white

-- while still whisking, add the salt, vanilla essence, lemon zest and milk.
+- while still whisking, add the salt, vanilla essence, lemon zest, milk and oil.

 - carefully add the sieved flour little by little, then gradually mix in the baking powder and the soft butter until you have a smooth mixture

 - cover the mixture with a tea towel and let it rest at room temperature for 2 hours.

 - Butter the madeleine tins and then douse with flour (shaking off any excess) before filling them half-full with the mixture.